NilFoundation/zkLLVM/gitbook-docs/manual/examples.md

 ```

 Awesome, we just have build a circuit of world's most used commitment scheme.
 Now, let's see how we can use it to generate the proof from the code we have written.

+# Generating circuit

+Circuit generation consist of two steps: compiling the code into Intermediate Representation and assigning the values to the variables of the execution trace.
+The first step is done by the clang/rustc compiler and the second step is done by the assigner binary.

+# Proof generation

+Proof generation may be resource-demanding process.
+It is recommended to use a machine with at least 32GB of RAM and 8 cores.
+But instead of generating the proof by himself, one can use https://proof.market to order a proof generation.
+The interaction with proof market is done via [it's toolchain](https://github.com/NilFoundation/proof-market-toolchain), which is a set of scripts that automate the process of proof ordering.